carbonfive/AsteroidsVR/README.md

 #### Interaction: Blowing up Asteroids!

-We're going to now have the asteroid blowup when you look directly at it and pull the Carboard headsets trigger.
-This done by casting a ray from the camera, and asking the asteroid's collision detection if it intersects with it.
+We're going to now have the asteroid blow up when you look directly at it and pull the Carboard trigger.
+This is done by casting a ray from the camera, and asking the asteroid's collision detection if it intersects with it.

 1. Click to select the Asteroid in your Hierarchy
-1. In the Inspector for the Asteroid, check to Activate AsteroidController Script component.
-It contains the ray casting and collision code, the detection of the trigger, and displaying of an explosion pre-fab.
+1. In the Inspector for the Asteroid, check to activate the AsteroidController Script component.
+It handles ray casting and collisions, the detection of the trigger, and removing the asteroid from the scene with an explosion.
 1. Inside the AsteroidController Script, uncomment lines 17, 19 & 20 (but not 18) so it should like this:

     ```cs